francofaa/GradeYouLater/README.md

 ## Origin

-I was helping my girlfriend grade her students' worksheets for her French class.
-We went section by section, tallied up the points, and took the points and got the percentage right.
-She then entered that grade into a gradebook.

-I wanted to make a simple app that could tally the student's score one by one and figure out the percentage from the total, and after that I realized you could automate so much more.
-My next step is getting the thing to email you with a CSV spreadsheet file so that you could enter the grades in using whatever gradebook app you use.
+I was helping grade some French worksheets for my girlfriend, when I thought there must be an easier way<sup>TM</sup>.
+We were tallying scores per section, writing the tallied score at the end of the worksheet, taking the percentage using a calculator, and writing that percentage and grade at the end, which she would later have to enter into a grade book.
+So!
+This app should be able to tally, spit out a percentage, assign it to a student and class assignment, and put all that info into a table, which can then be exported to CSV.